João Havelange: President of FIFA (1974–1998)

-Associates Lacoste and de Andrade
+Links with Carlos Lacoste and Castor de Andrade

-João Havelange with Brazilian President Humberto de Alencar Castelo Branco and Garrincha (1966).
+João Havelange with Brazilian president Humberto de Alencar Castelo Branco and Garrincha in 1966.

 The head of the Argentina's 1978 FIFA World Cup organizing committee, Omar Actis, was assassinated in August 1976.
-Awarded the World Cup in 1966, Argentina did little to prepare for the event before the 1976 Argentine coup d'état that saw a military junta rule the country.
-In 1982 Carlos Lacoste, former de facto President of Argentina during the junta, became vice-president of FIFA.
-Lacoste had previously been head of the organising committee for the 1978 FIFA World Cup in Argentina and was cousin of de facto President Jorge Rafael Videla.
+FIFA chose Argentina to host the 1978 FIFA World Cup on July 6, 1966, during a meeting in London, England—a full decade before the military coup of 1976.
+Argentina did little to prepare for the event before the 1976 Argentine coup d'état that saw a military junta rule the country.
+In 1982 Carlos Lacoste, former de facto president of Argentina during the junta, became vice-president of FIFA.
+Lacoste had previously been head of the organising committee for the 1978 World Cup in Argentina and was cousin of former de facto president Jorge Rafael Videla.
 Democratic rule was restored to Argentina in 1983 and Lacoste was investigated for corruption.

-Havelange was also an associate of Brazilian criminal Castor de Andrade, head of an illegal gambling association.
+Havelange was also an associate of Brazilian criminal Castor de Andrade, head of an illegal jogo do bicho operation.
 Andrade was sentenced to six years in prison in 1994 for racketeering.
 Havelange wrote a character reference for Andrade in 1987 as "amiable and pleasant ... predominant feature .. loyalty .. good family man, a devoted friend, and is admired as a sports administrator".
 "I authorize Castor de Andrade to use this statement as he deems appropriate".
 Police investigating Andrade found this reference and evidence that Andrade had provided Havelange with a box at the Rio Carnival.